-- 1. Plan for Agency-wide Evaluation of SES and ECP Group 4 Employees.
-Each agency must have a plan on file with the State Personnel Director that addresses all of the following: - a.
-The annual cycle for performance evaluation used by the agency, including common review dates, as appropriate, and a plan to convert to common dates, - b.
-A process to ensure internal consistency of performance evaluations and pay recommendations, - c.
-The number of rating categories used, and, if greater than three, how they will convert to the statewide reporting categories of high performing/exceeds expectations, meets expectations, and improvement expected/does not meet expectations and, - d.
-Measures to ensure timely submission of performance-pay requests to Civil Service for approval. - 2.
-Performance Evaluation Documentation, Audit, and Reporting.
-The appointing authority must document and retain for compliance audit by Civil Service, the performance plan and evaluation for all employees in a performance-pay program using the appropriate Civil Service Performance Management and Competency Employee Rating form or other form approved by Civil Service.
-If an audit finds performance evaluation documentation is inadequate, the appointing authority will be required to submit performance evaluation documents to Civil Service in order to receive performance-pay approvals.
-The appointing authority must report each ECP Group 4, SES, and SEMAS employee rating to Civil Service via the automated webbased approval process when seeking performance-pay approval.
+Civil Service form or agency form approved by Civil Service.
+If an audit finds inadequate documentation, the appointing authority will be required to submit performance-evaluation documents to Civil Service to receive performance-pay approvals.
+The appointing authority must report each Group-4, SES, and SEMAS employee rating to Civil Service by the automated web-based process when seeking performance-pay approval.

-E. Salary Upon Appointment or Conversion to the SES or SEMAS.

-Upon appointment or conversion to the SES or SEMAS, the base salary rate must be at or above the minimum point and must not exceed the control point.
-The first salary review may be given at the six-month period.

-F. Salary Upon New Hire, Promotion, or Conversion to a Performance-Pay Position in ECP Groups 1, 2, 3, or 4.

-Upon new hire, promotion, or conversion into an ECP Group 1 (NERE), Group 2 (NERE), Group 3, or Group 4 class, the base salary rate must not exceed the midpoint between the base salary rate received prior to the hire, promotion, or conversion and the control point of the range.
-If a salary-range subdivision applies, the base salary rate must not exceed the ceiling of the subdivision.
-The first salary review may be given at the sixmonth period.
-The State Personnel Director may authorize a higher starting rate upon application by the appointing authority.
-An appointing authority may authorize a higher rate without prior approval if any of the following apply:

-- 1. There is difficulty in recruiting for the particular position. - 2.
-The prospective employee is currently employed outside the classified service and a salary in excess of the midpoint formula is necessary to attract the prospective employee. - 3.
-The prospective employee has special experience and/or education which should be well beyond the minimum qualifications contained in the specification for classification of the position. - 4.
-The prospective employee is currently or was previously, a state employee, and has experience pertinent to the position.
+- E. Appointment or Conversion to the SES or SEMAS.
+Upon appointment or conversion to the SES or SEMAS, the base salary cannot be below the minimum point or above the control point.
+The first salary review may be given after six months. - F. New Hire, Promotion, or Conversion to ECP Groups 1, 2, 3, or 4.
+Upon new hire, promotion, or conversion into an ECP Group 1, 2, 3, or 4 class, the base salary cannot exceed the midpoint between the base salary before hire, promotion, or conversion and the range's control point.
+If a salary-range subdivision applies, the base salary cannot exceed the subdivision's ceiling.
+The first salary review may be given after six months.
+If the rationale is documented and retained for audit, an appointing authority may authorize a higher rate without the director's approval if: - 1.
+There is difficulty recruiting for the particular position. - 2.
+The prospective employee is currently employed outside the classified service and a salary above the midpoint formula is necessary to attract the employee. - 3.
+The prospective employee has special experience or education well beyond the minimum qualifications in the specification for the position's classification. - 4.
+The prospective employee is currently or was previously a state employee and has experience pertinent to the position. - G. Reclassification from Staff Attorney to Senior Attorney.
+Upon reclassification from Staff Attorney to Senior Attorney, the base salary cannot exceed the greater of (1) the midpoint between the base salary before reclassification and the control point of the Senior Attorney range or (2) 8% above the base salary before reclassification. - H. Reclassification to a Performance-Pay Classification with a Higher Control Point.
+Upon reclassification within the performance-pay program, the base salary cannot exceed the midpoint between (1) the base salary before reclassification and (2) the control point or ceiling of any salary-range subdivision of the new salary range. - I. Effect of Position Freeze.
+An employee occupying a position frozen for classification or level in a performance-pay program must receive annual performance evaluations, but cannot receive a base-pay increase, unless the proper classification's maximum salary, if a classification with steps, or control point, if a performance-pay classification, exceeds the employee's base salary.
+An employee occupying a frozen position is otherwise eligible to receive lump-sum performance awards.

-Note: The appointing authority must document the reason for the higher starting rate when one of the above conditions applies.
-The documentation must be retained for audit purposes.

-G. Salary Upon Reclassification From Staff Attorney to Senior Attorney.

-Upon reclassification from Staff Attorney to Senior Attorney, the base salary rate must not exceed the midpoint between the base salary rate received prior to the reclassification and the control point of the Senior Attorney range, or 8% above the base salary rate received prior to the reclassification, whichever is greater.

-H. Salary Upon Reclassification From a Performance-Pay Classification to Another Performance-Pay Classification With a Higher Control Point.

-Upon reclassification within the performance-pay program, the base salary rate must not exceed the midpoint between the base salary received prior to the reclassification and the control point, or ceiling of the salary-range subdivision of the new salary range.

-I. Effect of Position Freeze.

-An employee occupying a position frozen for classification or level in a performance-pay program classification must receive annual performance evaluations, but is not eligible to receive a base pay increase unless the maximum salary rate of the proper classification if a step and grade classification, or the control point of the proper classification if a performance-pay classification, exceeds the employee's base salary rate.
-An employee occupying a frozen position is otherwise eligible to receive lump sum performance awards.